How do you steam vegetables to ensure a delicious taste every time? With these simple tips, you can steam any vegetable to perfection!

 How to Steam Vegetables in An Instant Pot

 Now, what if you want to steam your veggies in an instant pot?
-Instant pots are so popular today and nearly everyone has one in their kitchen.
+Instant pots are so popular today, and nearly everyone has one in their kitchen.
 You can steam almost any vegetable in your Instant pot.
-If you want to make full use of it for your steamed veggies, here's how.
+To make the most of it for your cooked veggies, follow these steps.

 The best part of using the instant pot is that you can walk away while it's cooking and do other things.
 It also has a very easy clean-up process.